VirtusLab/graphbuddy/README.md

 With today's IDEs, we are all forced to browse code written as text in flatly-structured files, with almost no information about the semantic dependencies between particular code units.
-What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you dependencies and other essential structural bits extracted from your codebase?
+What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you structure of your code extracted from your codebase?

 ## How can Graph Buddy help you?